Iuliana0109/Great-Expectations-The-Distributed-Systems-Bildungsroman/README.md

 ### Circuit Breaker
 Monitors API calls between services.
 If a service fails 3 times (based on timeout limits), it will temporarily stop forwarding requests to that service, logging the failure for later recovery.

+### ELK Stack (Elasticsearch, Logstash, Kibana)

+- **Purpose**: Aggregates and visualizes logs from all services.
+Provides a centralized logging solution, making it easier to monitor, troubleshoot, and analyze system performance.
+- **Components**:
+  - **Elasticsearch**: Stores and indexes logs.
+  - **Logstash**: Collects, processes, and forwards logs to Elasticsearch.
+  - **Kibana**: Visualizes logs from Elasticsearch, allowing real-time monitoring.

+### Database Redundancy & Replication

+- **Purpose**: Implements failover and data replication for high availability.
+- **Implementation**: Configures replication for at least one database with a minimum of three replicas (additional replicas if required).
+This ensures data durability and availability in case of service failure.

+### Consistent Hashing for Cache

+- **Purpose**: Distributes cached data efficiently across multiple Redis nodes to ensure high availability.
+- **Description**: Uses consistent hashing for better cache distribution and scalability, ensuring balanced load across cache nodes and avoiding data loss during scaling.

+### Data Warehouse with ETL

+- **Purpose**: Consolidates data from all services into a centralized data warehouse for periodic analysis and reporting.
+- **Implementation**: An ETL process (Extract, Transform, Load) is created to periodically fetch data from microservices and load it into the warehouse, supporting data analysis and reporting tasks.

 ### Deployment Diagram:
 ![Deployment Diagram](Deployment%20Diagram.png)